BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/Chapter 7.md

 11. 40
 12. $a^3+b^3+c^3-3abc$
 13. $0 \cdot (0+6+-6-0-0-0) - 4 \cdot (0+-15+2-0-0-4) + (-1) \cdot (0+0+-4--30-0--8) - 5\cdot (-12+0+6-45-0-0) = 0 - 4\cdot (-17) + (-1)\cdot (34) - 5 \cdot (-51) = 289$
 14. Question: I feel we can do it in the below way, with certain condition.
 Can not remember what exactly it is, and it does not apply for 13.
-The result is same while I expand the 4th order determinants.
+The result is same while I expand the 4th order Determinant.
 $\begin{vmatrix}
 4 & 7\\
 2 & 8\\